 Generally not harvested.

-Take basal stem cuttings in late spring and early summer, dip ends in warm water to stop bleeding, root in well-draining seedling mix.
+Take basal stem cuttings from late spring-early summer, dip ends in warm water to stop bleeding, root in well-draining seedling mix.

 Central America, Mexico